 describe and explain changes to the membrane potential of neurones, including: how the resting potential is maintained, the events that occur during an action potential, how the resting potential is restored during the refractory period

-Describe and explain changes to the membrane potential of neurones, including:
+Describe and explain the changes to the membrane potential of neurones, including:

-How the resting potential is restored during the refractory period
+How the RMP is restored during the refractory period

 Ion